-Now Mireille helps people in and out of the veterinary profession with persistent musculoskeletal pain.
-She is dedicated to sharing evidence-based help for pain, and giving people the skills and knowledge to get themselves better.
+I'm Mireille, and I teach pain and stress skills.
+I'm dedicated to sharing evidence-based help for pain and giving people the skills and knowledge to get themselves better.

 Back to Active has been operating since 2016, providing training to support movement efficiency, body awareness, and relaxation to find relief from work-related stress and musculoskeletal pain.
 The approach combines mind-body skills with pain education, addressing common misconceptions that can hinder recovery.
 Back to Active specialises in supporting veterinary and others in similar professions working in physically and emotionally demanding roles.